pulumi/pulumi-hugo/themes/default/content/blog/deploy-minutes-included/index.md

 ## Pulumi Deployments for Everyone

-We've received valuable feedback from a range of customers who have highlighted the need for easier access to trial Pulumi Deployments without the hurdles of procurement and finance discussions.
-We’re thrilled at the level of interest from our prospective and current customer base, and want to reduce that barrier.

-To address these concerns and support our users in their cloud journey, we are introducing an updated allocation model for deployment minutes.
+To help ensure all Pulumi Cloud users can get started with Pulumi Deployments, we are introducing an updated allocation model for deployment minutes.
 Now, all customer tiers—Team, Enterprise, and Business Critical—will receive 3,000 free deployment minutes each month.
 This change allows our users to test and leverage Pulumi Deployments without upfront commitments or the need to engage in lengthy procurement processes.
 The table below shows the Pulumi Deployments dimensions (both pricing and limits) by tier, more details can be found on our [pricing page](https://www.pulumi.com/pricing/).

 | Dimension               | Individual | Team        | Enterprise  | Business Critical |
 |-------------------------|------------|-------------|-------------|-------------------|